Alex-Vickery/Alex-Vickery/README.md

 # About
-I am a competition economist specialising in antitrust & damages quantification.

-I earned my PhD from Royal Holloway, University of London in 2021, and am a former British Academy Postdoctoral Fellow.
+I am a Director in the Disputes & Economics team at Ankura's London office, specialising in antitrust & damages quantification.
+I earned me PhD in Economics from Royal Holloway University of London in 2021, and am a former British Academy Postdoctoral Fellow.

 A complete list of my publications is [here](https://www.alexander-vickery.com/papers) and my current CV is [here](CV.pdf).